arm-hpc-user-group/eahpc-2022/index.md

 # Registration

-Please register for [IEEE Cluster here](https://clustercomp.org/2022/registration/) to join the EA-HPC workshop event on September 6th.
+Please register for [IEEE CLUSTER here](https://clustercomp.org/2022/registration/) to join the EA-HPC workshop event on September 6th.
+At the moment, this is a live event with no hybrid option.
+We will update if we receive guidance from CLUSTER organizers on providing some hybrid participation option.

 ## Event agenda